Is Surrogacy Legal in the State of Ohio?

 Is Surrogacy Legal in Ohio?

-• Ohio does not have a comprehensive surrogacy statute; surrogacy is governed by case law and general family law principles.
+• Ohio has no comprehensive surrogacy statute; gestational surrogacy is recognized and managed through case law and established court practice.